 C.3.1.
-Research Competence of Academic Staff and Development of Research Competence funding sources.
-In line with this goal, the planning process is carried out in cooperation with the Dean's Office and the Research and Development Commission.
+Research Competence of Academic Staff and Development of Research Competence

 Yalova University Faculty of Islamic Sciences considers the research competence of its academic staff as one of the main components of institutional research capacity.
 The Faculty has adopted increasing the academic productivity of its academic staff and their ability to conduct qualified research as a strategic goal.